 More Synchrony Bank High-Yield Savings Account Features & Benefits

-This high-yield savings account doesn't come with a lot of extra bells and whistles.
-For example, you don't get an interest rate boost for having other accounts at Synchrony the way some banks offer.
+This high-yield savings account doesn’t come with many extra bells and whistles.
+For example, you don’t get an interest rate boost for having other accounts at Synchrony the way some banks offer.

 But you do get one thing that a lot of other online banks don’t have, and that’s ATM access to your savings.

-Aside from that, there are a couple other ways to access your money:
+Aside from that, there are a couple of other ways to access your money:

 - Schedule electronic ACH transfers online